TSiu88/VendorOrderTrackerV2/README.md

 * _Markdown_

 ## Notable Features
 This program has an object within an object using C# with Razor and HTML.
 The site is styled nicely and has a fixed background and footer.
+The seed data is written in JSON format and read into the program when it is first run.

 ## Specifications